-cvc-datatype-valid.1.2.1:Invoice field value does not match the required data format
+cvc-datatype-valid.1.2.1:Value does not match the required XML datatype format

 Engine Classification